CodeandoMexico/repo-guidelines/README.md

 Repo Guidelines
 ============

-Repo Guidelines is a set of rules that help to structure a project before releasing it to the open source community.
+Repo Guidelines is a set of recommendations that help to structure a project before releasing it to the open source community.

 ##Dependencies
 This section must have a complete list of all the dependencies required to run the project.